idrysdale/woodstock-build/woodstock-notes.md

 We’re still toying with the idea of carpeting the loft room, which would cost around £600 (including going into the storage spaces).

 We got samples from Naked Flooring and liked [which?] the most.

+## Heating

+Connie recommended [these radiator values](https://www.castrads.com/valves/windsor-antique-copper-trv/).
+They’re not cheap, but they have 5 year guarantee.